marciofrayze/rackstep-minimum-app-template/README.md

 # RackStep Minimum App Template

 This is a very simple but functional example app build using [RackStep] (https://github.com/mfdavid/rackstep).
 This is just an example to prove how simple a RackStep app can be.
-But for your own applications, we recommend you to use a more complete example available at: https://github.com/mfdavid/rackstep-app-template
+For your own applications, we recommend you to use a more complete example available at: https://github.com/mfdavid/rackstep-app-template